 Step 1: Calculate p̂ by calculating the number of respondents that you are selecting.
-Ex: you can look at each social media site individually then compare it to the entire sample.
+Ex: you can look at each social media site individually and then compare it to the entire sample.
 The p̂ value is represented by a percentage of respondents.
-See the example below for more detail.
+See the example below for more details.

 Step 3: Calculate and convert to a percentage.

-Using the social media example again, let’s say the company conducted the survey and found that 30% of their customers prefer Facebook as their social media platform.
-Since you are comparing 30% of users that preferred Facebook to the 70% that preferred a different platform, here is how the equation would look:
+Using the social media example again, let’s say the company conducted a survey and found that 30% of their customers prefer Facebook as their social media platform.
+Since you are comparing the 30% of users who preferred Facebook to the 70% who preferred a different platform, here is how the equation would look: